kuviman/blog/_posts/2018-07-20-glitchcat.md

 ![Hello, world!]({{ "/assets/images/glitchcat/hello_world.gif" }})

-It also works like magic in combination `lolcat`:
+It also works like magic in combination with `lolcat`:

 ![This is Magick!]({{ "/assets/images/glitchcat/this_is_magic.gif" }})